Livingston Taylor: 2010s

 On April 4, 2017, Taylor announced a crowdfunding campaign to help finish a documentary about his life directed by Tracey Anarella to be released in the fall of 2017.
 Two months after its launch, an update announced that the crowdfunding campaign had been 109% funded.
 On October 27, 2017, supporters were sent a downloadable link to the finished film and on November 30, 2017, Fish announced a "soft premier" in the Boston area for Wednesday, February 21, 2018, saying additional details would be forthcoming.
 Persons interviewed for the documentary, who appear in the film's trailer, include: Sally Taylor, Ian Anderson, Carly Simon, Roger H. Brown, and Ben Taylor.
 The film was scheduled to be screened at the 27th Annual Woods Hole Film Festival, Cape Cod's oldest film festival, during the eight-day festival running from July 28 to August 4, 2018.

-Taylor began 2018 with a tradition of shows at the Iron Horse Music Hall in Northhampton, Massachusetts on January 5 and 6.
+Taylor began 2018 with a tradition of shows at the Iron Horse Music Hall in Northampton, Massachusetts on January 5 and 6.

 On January 9, 2018, Peter Fish, producer of the Life is Good documentary announced that a limited number of tickets would be available at the door for the February 21 premiere of the documentary.
 The screening took place at NewTV in Newton, Massachusetts.

 In early April 2018, it was announced that Taylor would be one of three musicians serving as hosts on a multi-day "Roots on the Rails" tour through Vermont in November.
 On the tour, one of six "Roots on the Rails" tours scheduled for 2018, Taylor will be joined by musicians Susan Werner and Peter Mulvey.

 Livingston Taylor with a fan at the Stone Soup Coffeehouse in Pawtucket, RI in 2010.

 The First Annual Livingston Taylor Retreat was announced in early summer 2018.
 In addition to Taylor, instructors announced for the retreat include Melissa Ferrick and Vance Gilbert.
 The retreat was held August 17–19, 2018 at Boston University.

 After eleven years teaching at the Berklee College of Music, Livingston wrote a textbook, Stage Performance, which was published by Pocket Books in 2000.Stage Performance was Taylor's first book written for adults, having published two books for children earlier in his career.
 A revised edition of the book was published in 2011.